Predictia/AQUA/docs/sphinx/source/adding_data.rst

 .. note::

-    If you want to add a Zarr or GRIB source the syntax may be slightly different, but the general structure of the catalogue will be the same.
+    If you want to add a Zarr or GRIB source the syntax may be slightly different, but the general structure of the catalog will be the same.
-    You can find examples in the existing catalogue or more information on the `intake <https://intake.readthedocs.io/en/stable/>`_ and
+    You can find examples in the existing catalog or more information on the `intake <https://intake.readthedocs.io/en/stable/>`_ and
     `intake-xarray <https://intake-xarray.readthedocs.io/en/latest/>`_ documentation.